Arjunmurali666/Domain-monitor/README.md

 # Domain-monitor
 ## Python - This python code is written to monitor the domains and send the status report to the owner.
-Most of us depends upon the external monitoring tools to monitor the domains in our server.
+Most of us depends upon an external monitoring tools to monitor the domains in our server.
 This python code can be set as a cron to check the status of the domains in a server.

 ```python
 import requests